jgaya/html5bootcamp/README.md

 6. Two boot camp chats will be created for feedback and technical assistance:

-    1. Bootcamp HTML - ALL
+    1. Boot camp HTML - ALL
-Every person participating in the bootcamp is present here (students, tutors and PMs).
+Every person participating in the boot camp is present here (students, tutors and PMs).
 Here is the place to ask for technical assistance!

-    2. Bootcamp HTML - Assistants
+    2. Boot camp HTML - Assistants
 Here you will reach just your boot camp fellows for asking question sharing knowledge.

 7. Team play is encouraged but the work will be evaluated per person.